UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 What is testing?
 ================

-.. rst-class:: medium

 Code which runs your application in as close to a real environment as feasible and validates its behavior

 Terminology of testing